+The first chapters should provide other important information necessary to review the book.
 Early in the introduction, Cohen narrows the possibly wide scope.
-While the title suggests the book might focus on all of thirty-eight plays, two narrative poems, 154 sonnets, and other poems, he focuses only on the "better-known tragedies ... and the histories" and then further focuses on those "in which power is a central preoccupation."15 He then reminds the reader that the interpretation presented in Crown is influenced by his personal experiences with "people wielding power in government" and other places.16
+While the title suggests the book might focus on all of thirty-eight plays, two narrative poems, 154 sonnets, and other poems, he focuses only on the "better-known tragedies ... and the histories" and then further focuses on those "in which power is a central preoccupation."14 He then reminds the reader that the interpretation he presents is influenced by his personal experiences with "people wielding power in government" and other places.15 Finally, in terms of intended readership, Cohen clearly states that he "assumes no deep familiarity with Shakespeare's plays" and aims the book at those seeking to understand politics, especially the "court" politics present near those who wield power.16